Improving Entropy-Based Test-Time Adaptation from a Clustering View: Clustering Interpretation of Entropy-Based TTA

-The EBTTA methods are sensitive to the batch size~\cite{wang2021tent,nguyen2023tipi}.
-This also can be easily answered using the clustering view.
+The number of the multiple samples is the batch size.
+The EBTTA methods are also sensitive to the batch size~\cite{wang2021tent,nguyen2023tipi}.
+This can also be easily answered using the clustering view.
 As the deep model is updated via the averaged assigned samples' gradients, more samples can provide more stable gradients.
 That is, when the batch size is small, the variance will be large.
 This is similar to the clustering methods, where the centers are updated by averaging features of assigned samples.
-When the number of samples is small, the calculated centers also will have large variance.
+When the number of samples is small, the calculated centers also will have large variance and become unstable.

+From the view of clustering and the existing methods, using sample selection and larger number of samples become common practices.